moliver28/research-handbook/content/handbook/entity/iberia-srl-spain.md

 ## Time Sheets

-Each Team Member will be expected to fill out a monthly time sheet.
-Team members have an individual folder created [here](https://drive.google.com/open?id=1KE26t6n3dC0FXY9IxhsD-l2E1SaenmLj&usp=drive_fs).
-Access to folders is monitored and reviewed by the Payroll team.
-Please use a copy of the timesheet in English or Spanish and create records for each month separately.
-Please refer to the [timekeeping policies](/handbook/entity/iberia-srl-spain.md#timekeeping-policies).
+Team members will be expected to fill out a monthly time sheet at the end of each month.
+The time sheet template can be found [here](https://drive.google.com/drive/folders/1KFUjpX1T2EBLqsi2c6jauI7odIiu9WXF), either the english or spanish version can be used.
+The timesheet must then be sent to the Non-US Payroll team via HelpLab (under time-tracking category) before the 2nd of the following month.
+For any questions relating to this process please reach out to the Non US Payroll team via HelpLab.
+For more information please refer to the [timekeeping policies](/handbook/entity/iberia-srl-spain.md#timekeeping-policies).

-For new hires, Payroll Team will create a folder for each new hire and validate access and visibility.
-Access will be shared during the team member's onboarding period and notification will be sent through HelpLab.
+For new hires, or any relocations this information will be in the relevant onboarding or relocation issue.

 ## Spain-Specific Team Member Benefits